 The soaker hoses are supplied in 15, 30 and 50m kits and although even the smallest length is going to be far in excess of the quantity you need to irrigate the manger (8ft/2.5m run), this versatile watering pipe can be used in plenty of other situations in the garden so it won’t go to waste!
 It’s ideal in vegetable plots and herbaceous beds and borders and can even be buried in the lawn to keep the grass green – and connecting up to a hosepipe is simple, as I’ve said before.

 You might have been considering raised bed irrigation kits and micro irrigation systems and although they are extremely efficient and, like the soaker hose, deliver water to the soil surface they do require mains water pressure to operate.
 This is fine when your water butt is full but as the water level drops, so does the head of water and thus the water pressure.

 Ideally, you want the tap of the water butt to be level with the planting level in the manger as a butt at ground level will require the water to be pushed up to the manger.
 For your own peace of mind, you might want to check this with a section of hosepipe before purchasing the soaker hose so you’ll know how the system will function.

 The general rule general rule for planting is the closer you grow your vegetables, the smaller they will be; onions and beetroot are prime examples where those destined for pickling are planted around 5cm apart, half the usual spacing.
-Root crops and alliums are the easiest to manage (onions, parsnips, carrots, beetroot and leeks from your list) and simply halve the recommended spacing for all these crops.
+Root crops and Leeks and Onions are the easiest to manage (parsnips, carrots, beetroot, onions and leeks) and simply halve the recommended spacing for all these crops.
 We would certainly suggest you plant the shallow rooting strawberries around the edge of the manger and gradually work your way to the centre where root crops such as carrots and even the odd potato plant will flourish in the deeper soil and basically then aim to cover all the soil.